What’s your taxpayer filing status?

 Not always obvious

-Filing status may seem obvious, but there can be situations in which it warrants careful consideration.
+Filing status may seem obvious, but there can be situations when it warrants careful consideration.
 If you have questions about yours, contact us.

 Can you be married and a head of household?